Oakville Horticultural Society Scholarship Guidelines

 The objective is to provide financial encouragement that will enable students to further advanced knowledge in horticulture by undertaking post graduate studies.

 The scholarship is available to Canadian citizens from an accredited Ontario university applying for or already studying in a Masters or PhD program in horticulture or a related discipline such as botany, plant science, ecology or environmental science.
-Other courses of study may be considered based on a rationale of the horticultural connection presented by the applicant.
+Other courses of study in a university program may be considered based on a rationale of the horticultural connection presented by the applicant.

 The location of the post graduate university is geographically restricted to a Canadian University.